 Consequently, their long, outdoor spaces that stretch from canal to canal conform to the width of each house, but, like secret gardens, are tucked away from sight.
 No matter the size, these enclosed plots, which often terminate with a garden house in the back, are so beloved that nothing is spared in their cultivation.
 The earliest were useful gardens that grew vegetables and herbs; then they became ornamental pleasure gardens copied from French and English designs.
 Today, each reigns as a monumental triumph on a minimal piece of land that shows how horticultural magic is possible in a small space.

-Those longing for a peek should schedule a visit during the third weekend in June, when each year Museum van Loon orchestrates Open Garden Days, and more than 25 canal gardens welcome visitors.
-The 2014 event, themed Art in the Canal Garden, spotlighted the use of ornamentation, and it once again allowed guests to step inside and tour Dutch oases usually hidden from view.
+Those longing for a peek should schedule a visit during the third weekend in June, when each year Museum van Loon orchestrates Open Garden Days, and more than 25 canal gardens welcome visitors to tour Dutch oases usually hidden from view.

 One of the most outstanding interpretations of formal French garden style unfolds behind an imposing 1680s residence on the Herengracht (also called the Gentlemen’s Canal), considered to be the most prestigious canal in the city.
 Owned by television producers Jan L.M.
 Meulendijks and Bart Schuil, the famous house was built by Hendrick Staets, a merchant involved in the slave trade.
 “When we acquired the property 20 years ago, the backyard was only grass,” says Schuil, “so we hired landscape designer Robert Broekema to re-create an 18th-century French garden that was here when Staets lived in the house.”